 The strength of associations depends on how the information enters consumer memory and how it is maintained as part of the brand image.
 Strength is a function of both the amount or quantity of processing the information receives at encoding, how much a person thinks about the information, the nature or quality of the processing the information receives at encoding and the manner in which a person thinks about the information (Keller, 1993).
-When a consumer actively thinks about and elaborates on awareness and the role of brand equity is dependent upon both the context and which level of awareness that is achieved.
-The lowest level (except awareness), brand recognition, is based upon aided recall test.
-It is especially important when choosing a brand at the point of purchase.
+When a consumer actively thinks about and elaborates on the significance of product or service information, stronger associations are created in memory.
+This strength in turn increases both the likelihood that information will be accessible and the ease with which it can be recalled.